 - (1) Each faculty appoints one male and one female scientist as a Liaison Officer for early-career scientists.
-For Central Scientific Units, Liaison Officerscan also be appointed for early-career scientists.
-The same regulations apply to them as to the Liaison Officerfor early-career scientists at the faculties. - (2) These are the first contact persons for early-career scientists at the faculty level.
+For Central Academic Units, Liaison Officers can also be appointed for early-career scientists.
+The same regulations apply to them as to the Liaison Officer for early-career scientists at the faculties. - (2) These are the first contact persons for early-career scientists at the faculty level.
 They advise and can mediate in problematic situations.
-If necessary, and only with the consent of the person seeking advice, they can pass the conflict case on to the ombudsperson.
-The Review Board for Scientific Misconduct is then informed of the conflict case.
-This shall not affect the right of direct recourse to the ombudsperson. - (3) The faculties shall take sufficient care to ensure that the Liaison Officerin the faculty is known at the institution.
+If necessary, and only with the consent of the person seeking advice, they can pass the case on to the ombudsperson.
+The Review Board for Scientific Practice is then informed of the conflict case.
+This shall not affect the right of direct recourse to the ombudsperson. - (3) The faculties shall take sufficient care to ensure that the Liaison Officer in the faculty is known at the institution.